wossname/woss.name/source/articles/journalling-with-day-one-2-0.html.md

   - Markdown
   - macOS
   - iOS

+contents:
+  - About Day One
+  - Morning pages
+  - Using pen and paper
+  - Using Evernote
+  - Status updates
+  - Feature requests
+  - Download them today
 ---
 I’ve been using Day One ([Day One 2.0 for Mac][1] and [Day One 2.0 for iOS][2]) for a few years now, I think.
 In fact, I’ve just had a wee look, and the first